timschabel/X-Team-35-2b/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

-the money that player bets on,
+the money that player bets on, the action of player take such as hit, stay, quit or continue.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.